 Isabel Louise Overton was born in northern Ontario and graduated from Victoria University in 1949 (DLittS Vic ’95).
 After touring England in the summer of 1949 she accepted a teaching post at St. Francis School, Bexhill-on-Sea in Sussex, where she taught drama, French and Spanish and established a costume museum.
 She remained there until her marriage to Alfred Bader in 1982.
 In 2000, the Isabel Bader Theatre was completed at Victoria University.
 She passed away in 2022.

 Fonds consists of correspondence from Isabel (Overton) Bader to Alfred Bader, 1949-1951, 1975; correspondence from Alfred to Isabel, 1975; correspondence from Mrs. Overton to Alfred, 1949, 1951; and records relating to A Canadian In Love, the published collection of letters with an introduction by Roseann Runte, 2000.

 Immediate source of acquisition

 Acquired from Alfred and Isabel Bader in 2000.

 Location of originals

 Typescripts or photocopies of correspondence should be consulted instead of originals.

 Terms governing use, reproduction, and publication

-A Canadian in love (F1034.3.B32 A4) is available in the Victoria University Library.
+A Canadian in Love (F1034.3.B32 A4) is available in the Victoria University Library.

-Adventures of a chemist collector by Alfred Bader (QD 22 .B15A3) is also available in the Library's Laure Riese Collection.
+Adventures of a Chemist Collector by Alfred Bader (QD 22 .B15A3) is also available in the Library's Laure Rièse Collection.